berneout/public-public-license/README.md

 ## Whatsit?

-A "fork" of [The MIT License], with two changes:
+A "fork" of [The Two-Clause BSD License], with two changes:

 1. No more "attribution" requirement to provide copies of a copyright notice or the license itself.